jinyang628/browse-with-u/README.md

 - 1 minute video
 - 1 main visual

-### What?
+### Use Cases

-An agent that identifies your objectives and provides suggestions.

-Use case (need to come up with more)

-- user is looking for food and agent finds him food that fits his itinerary and preferences (allergies etc)
+- User is looking for food on Yelp and Browzy assists him by suggesting restaurants that fits his itinerary and preferences/allergies
-- form filling
-- writing thrive map report
-- user is doing research on a topic, and is constantly alternating between reading blogs/articles and his google doc that stores his learnings/ideas

-### How?
+- User is researching on a particular topic, Browzy helps to clarify difficult/relevant concepts on every unique site he visits
+- User is applying for a job and Browzy assists him by suggesting job openings on the page that matches his skills and preferences\

+### How does Browzy do it?

-1. Agent collects data from the page states visited by the user
+1. Browzy collects data from the page states visited by the user (url, text content, screenshot, etc.)
-2. Agent identifies objectives
+2. With this information, Browzy tries to guess the user's objective when browsing the web (if it is not given by the user)
-3. Agent provides suggestions to objectives based on STM and LTM
+3. Agent then provides suggestions/recommendations to these objectives based on two buckets of information - STM (short term memory) and LTM (long term memory)

-- STM: short term memory: current and past page states (with functional limit)
+- STM includes the current and previous page states for this particular user session
-- LTM: long term memory: user defined information (resume, travel itinerary, google docs, mum's name, preferences etc)
+- LTM includes user defined profile information (resume, travel itinerary, google docs, mum's name, preferences, etc) that might or might not be relevant to any browsing session.

-P0 Core functionalities

-- store list of 10 most recent page states from user browsing (STM) (DONE)
-- store user-defined information (LTM) (DONE)
-  > LTM is a single string
-- identify objectives (DONE)
-  > input: list of page states,
-  > output: objective of the user
+### Cool Features/Technical Details

+1. A chat container is injected into the webpage that allows the user to interact with Browzy and view its suggestions easily.
+2. Browzy automatically uploads relevant LTM information into our vector database based on a PDF file.
+3. Browzy automatically collects and stores page states as the user browses the web (STM)
+4. Browzy automatically trims the webpage text, url, etc. to only include "interesting" information.
-- give suggestions to objectives based on LTM and STM (DONE)
+5. Browzy proactively adds information to LTM based on trends drawn from STM
-  > input: objective, LTM, STM
-  > output: suggestions

-P0 demo:
+### User stories

 - user is looking for food and agent finds him food that fits his itinerary and preferences (allergies etc)
   > user searches for "food near me"